Teen Lifeline saves lives; here’s how.

 Life Skills Development: teens learning how to help themselves and others

-Over 90 teens volunteered with Teen Lifeline in 2022.
+Over 90 teens volunteered with Teen Lifeline last year.
 Together, they volunteered over 20,000 hours last year!
 (The value of their peer services was over $500,000.)

 Caring Contacts: a new way to support Arizona’s most at-risk teens